isaac-sim/IsaacLab/docs/source/setup/installation.rst

 .. code:: bash

-   # Option 1: Default name for conda environment is 'orbit'
+   # Option 1: Default name for conda environment is 'isaaclab'
-   ./orbit.sh --conda  # or "./orbit.sh -c"
+   ./isaaclab.sh --conda  # or "./isaaclab.sh -c"
    # Option 2: Custom name for conda environment
-   ./orbit.sh --conda my_env  # or "./orbit.sh -c my_env"
+   ./isaaclab.sh --conda my_env  # or "./isaaclab.sh -c my_env"

 If you are using ``conda`` to create a virtual environment, make sure to activate the environment before running any scripts.
 For example:

 .. code:: bash

-   conda activate orbit  # or "conda activate my_env"
+   conda activate isaaclab  # or "conda activate my_env"

-Once you are in the virtual environment, you do not need to use ``./orbit.sh -p`` to run python scripts.
+Once you are in the virtual environment, you do not need to use ``./isaaclab.sh -p`` to run python scripts.
 You can use the default python executable in your environment by running ``python`` or ``python3``.
-However, for the rest of the documentation, we will assume that you are using ``./orbit.sh -p`` to run python scripts.
+However, for the rest of the documentation, we will assume that you are using ``./isaaclab.sh -p`` to run python scripts.
 This command is equivalent to running ``python`` or ``python3`` in your virtual environment.

 Building extensions